algorandfoundation/xGov/Proposals/xGov-104.md

 ### Milestone 2: Build a Group chat feature
 Time Taken: 2 months

-Amount: 50000
+Amount: 60000

 Description:
-    - Group Chat feature which will allow cration of web3 communities without revealing any personal information of users involved.
+    - Group Chat feature which will allow creation of web3 communities without revealing any personal information of users involved (mobile).
     - End to end encryption for better safety.
-    - Integrate NFDomains for better chat experience.
+    - Integrate NFDomains for better chat experience (mobile).

 ### Milestone 3: Transfer of assets on chat
 Time taken: 1 months